 Laccha Paratha is a famous Indian bread from the northern part of India.
 It has multiple thin layers which makes it different in taste and looks from the regular paratha.
-It is prepared with wheat flour.
+It is prepared with whole wheat flour.
 Recipe is simple and a must try.

 Refer to the step by step images in the end.